ThanasisNidriotis/ReadMeTestingGrounds/soundwave/SoundwaveReadMe.md

     }

     ```
-    Which receives as an argument a string or the "Word" we want to make sure is in the file, and prints an error if it compares the existing bytes with the expected ones finds any differences.
+    Which receives as an argument a string or the "Word" we want to make sure is in the file, and prints an error if it compares the existing bytes with the expected ones and finds any differences.
     ``` C
         // The converting bytes function//
         int32_t converting(int8_t num){